 What Is Entrepreneurship? – Types & Importance

-Did you know that there are 582 million entrepreneurs in the world today?
+There are 582 million entrepreneurs in the world today.
 This means 1 in every 13 people owns a business!
-Well, the talks about entrepreneurship are everywhere nowadays.
-But what exactly does entrepreneurship mean?
+Well, the talks about entrepreneurship are everywhere but not everyone knows what exactly does entrepreneurship mean?